Aliases for ABCC11 Gene

 GeneCards Summary for ABCC11 Gene

-ABCC11 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 11) is a Protein Coding gene.
-Diseases associated with ABCC11 include dubin-johnson syndrome.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and ABC-family proteins mediated transport.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCC5.
+ABCC11 (ATP Binding Cassette Subfamily C Member 11) is a Protein Coding gene.
+Diseases associated with ABCC11 include Apocrine Gland Secretion, Variation In and Lateral Sinus Thrombosis.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and organic anion transmembrane transporter activity.
+An important paralog of this gene is ABCC12.